 Though progress on the development of RiC-CM and RiC-O is slower than EGAD would like, substantial progress is being made.
 After a three days meeting in Paris (France) in May 2018, a second face-to-face meeting of all EGAD members near Vienna (Austria) is planned this year, on December 3, 4 and 5.

-EGAD plans to release a draft of RiC-CM v2, and call for comments, by the end of 2018.
+EGAD plans to release a draft of RiC-CM v2, and call for comments, by the beginning of 2019.

 A call for reviewers, that will concern a beta version of RiC-O, will be published in December 2018.